May 17th, 2018

 Emerging as a primary global source of methamphetamine, Shan State’s illicit drug trade is making the cycle of conflict more difficult to break.
 The profitable business is a ‘disincentive’ to demilitarise the area, given that weapons, territorial control and the absence of state institutions are essential to protect laboratories and trafficking routes.
 Largely financed by drug exports, military actors are using the profits from methamphetamine to buy weapons and explosives in a region where fighting already shows no sign of abating.
 Only last month, Shan Women’s Action Network reported that three people died in a landmine incident, a member of the local militia force shot two boys in a monastery, and in Namkham township, where there are regular clashes, a boy and a girl who had not yet reached the age of ten became the latest victims of a bomb explosion.

-The drug business, which has flourished under conditions of predictable insecurity, has created an environment where other illegal activities thrive.
-The trafficking routes are also being used to sell thousands of women and girls into sexual slavery in China, a crisis that was recently exposed by a Human Rights Watch report which detailed experiences of unspeakable abuse.
-Thousands of women and girls from Shan and Kachin states have been sold as brides to China, where many are subjected to sexual violence, physical abuse, forced marriage and unwanted pregnancy.
+The flourishing drug business has created an environment in which human rights violations and other illegal activities thrive.
+The trafficking routes are being used to sell thousands of women and girls into sexual slavery in China, a crisis that was recently exposed by a Human Rights Watch report.
 A survivor of human trafficking recounts:

 “My sister-in-law left me at the home.
 The family took me to a room.
 In that room I was tied up again.
 They locked the door – for one or two months.
 Each time when the Chinese man brought me meals, he raped me.
 After two months, they dragged me out of the room.”

-As threats of trafficking persist and drug-related violence escalates, the security risk for women is made worse by political inaction and corrupt policing.
+As the threat of trafficking persists, the security risk for women is made worse by corrupt policing.
 HART’s partner organisation, Shan Women’s Action Network, runs safe houses that provide emergency assistance, legal support and counselling for women and children in crisis situations, many of whom have been cut off from their support networks.
 If you wish to support their work, please follow this link.

 < All Blog Posts